digital-asset/daml/docs/source/app-dev/bindings-java/codegen.rst

 See Java Bindings `Value`_ class for the methods to transform the Java Bindings types into corresponding Java types.

 .. _Value: /app-dev/bindings-java/javadocs/com/daml/ledger/javaapi/Value.html

-Non-exposed parameterized types
-"""""""""""""""""""""""""""""""

-If the parameterized type is contained in a type where the *actual* type is specified (as in the ``BookAttributes`` type above), then the serialization and deserialization of the enclosing type provides the necessary methods for serialization and deserialization.

 Converting List and Optional
 """"""""""""""""""""""""""""